KhalilMayyasi/WBDocumentation/docs/AddingProduct.rst

 Adding a Product
 ================================

-Merchants can add a product by:
+:blue:`Merchants` can add a product by:

 #.
 Accessing the “Store Management” menu
 #.
 Clicking on the “Products” menu